Asif9916/sampledocker/README.md

 Hey buddy !

-I have created a calculator application that uses Java and Python in a separate docker container, and they communicate with each other on a network.
+I have created a calculator application that uses Java and Python in a separate docker container, and they are hosted over a common docker network.
 I have used postman for inputs to the calculator.

+#Download Docker Desktop.
+run command docker compose up -d

 ex: